 There are no educational pre-requisites for this W201 Basic Principles of Occupational Hygiene course.
-It is run as a 3 day taught course [minimum teaching hours 20 including practical sessions] with revision/homework questions each evening.
+It is run as a 3 day taught course [minimum teaching hours 20 including practical demo and hands-on sessions] with revision/homework questions each evening.

 There will be a 20 short answer question ‘open book’ examination on the last afternoon with an allowed time of 60 minutes.

 Who should attend?